 For 3 of the walls I simply painted them with a white gloss paint.
 I went with white to brighten up the space and I chose a gloss sheen to reflect light.
 Typically I use an eggshell sheen in all of the rooms, but the laundry room does not have a window for natural light and I really wanted it to be bright in there.
 While white paint alone will really brighten a room, choosing a gloss finish will reflect light even more.

 While I wanted a bright laundry room, I also wanted a fun laundry room.
-Laundry is so anti-fun, that I wanted to add something unexpectedly joyful to the room.
+Laundry is so anti-fun that I wanted to add something unexpectedly joyful to the room.
 I decided to create an accent wall composed of colorful geometric shapes.
 To create the look I simply started by painting the wall white, then used painters tape to outline various shapes.
 Once the taping was complete I painted a different color inside of each shape.
 Pull the tape away and voila!

 Adding New Shelves to my Laundry Room

 That wire shelf just had to go.
-While functional it was not fun to look at.
+While it was functional it was not fun to look at.
 So I decided to replace it with 2 wooden shelves that I built myself and stained the same color as the free-standing cabinets on the opposite wall.
 I also added 3 baskets below the shelves to hold mesh laundry bags and swiffer dusters.

 I got rid of the unsightly detergent & fabric softener containers & replaced them with glass dispensers which look so much nicer!